Jackson Hole Wedding photographer

 Most of the park closes down from November-June, so if you want a May wedding, be prepared for alternate locations that aren't inside the park itself!
 It snows so much here that it would be impossible to get to (let alone for the rangers to maintain for the safety of tourists) some of the park's most iconic spots.
 That's partly what makes the summers so breathtaking!
 Don't be afraid to explore an early fall wedding--you'll have a lot more variety!
 If you're willing to snow shoe or cross country ski in the winter, you have more access to some seriously cool locations.
 Your photographer will know where you're able to go and when--and that's exactly why a local photographer is so important!

-This is a tiny mountain town, and even with all the tourists, expect vendors to book out months (sometimes even 6 months-a year!) in advance.
+This is a tiny mountain town, and even with all the tourists, expect vendors like florists and hair and makeup artists to book out months (sometimes even 6 months-a year!) in advance.
 It's a good idea to plan ahead to get the best of the best!

 If you're getting married in the park, you (and all guests!) will need to buy a parks pass for the day to attend!
 It's best to carpool if possible so you don't have to pay as many entrance fees, and don't have to all worry about finding parking!